Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/extra_4_02_Porting_to_GPU.md

-# Introduction to Python on Cray EX
+# Strategies for porting codes to GPU

 *Presenter: Alfio Lazzaro (HPE)*